Fabioconti99/ROS_Based_Wall_Avoidance/README.md

 --------------------
 The flowchart is composed by:

-* **Green** and **yallow** boxs that rappresents the *Ros nodes* required to run the simulation,
+* **Green** and **yallow** boxs that rappresent the *Ros nodes* required to run the simulation,
-* **Red** ovals rappresenting the *topics* needed by the nodes to exchange data and
+* **Red** ovals rappresenting the *topics* the nodes read to exchange data and
 * **Light blue** ovals to show all the requests and responses of *services*.

 The whole system is controlled by the **Controller Node**.
-This program deals with the navigation takeing care of the following tasks:
+This program deals with the robot's navigation taking care of the following tasks:

-* It recives a costant flow of information about the  robot's surroundings thanks to the subscription to the */Base_scan* topic.
+* It receives a constant flow of information about the robot's surroundings thanks to the subscription to the */Base_scan* topic.
 * This Data is managed by the *robotCallBack* to publish the proper robot's velocity parameters on the */Cmd_vel* topic.
-* Thanks to the */Acc* topic's subscription, the node will also take care of the change of the robot's speed choose by the user in the *UI node*.
+* Thanks to the */Acc* topic's subscription, the node will also take care of the change of the robot's speed chosen by the user in the *UI node*.

-The **UI Node** has the role of takeing KeyBoard inputs from the user and sending their responses to the system.
-The program comunicates the the other nodes as it follows:
+The **UI Node** has the role of taking KeyBoard inputs from the user and sending their responses to the system.
+The program communicates the other nodes as it follows:

-* It recives inforation from the user's input with a  `std::cin>>`.
+* It receives information from the user's input with a  `std::cin>>`.
-* The Input will be sent as a riquest to the *Server Node* that will turn the given input into a resposne regarding the increase/decrease speed factor.
+* The Input will be sent as a request to the *Server Node* that will turn the given input into a response regarding the increase/decrease speed factor.
 * This value will be sent to the controller node that will add it to the current linear velocity.

-The **Input Node** works a a *service* for the requests sent by the *UI Node* for managing the robot's speed and the RESET condition of the system.
-Depending on what kind of input the node will recive, the service could either:
+The **Input Node** works as a *service* for the requests sent by the *UI Node* for managing the robot's speed and the RESET condition of the system.
+Depending on what kind of input the node will receive, the service could either:

 * INCREMENT the robot's speed if the given input is the `a` char or,
 * DECREMENT the robot's speed if the given input is the `s` char or,